A duality theorem for harmonic maps into inner symmetric spaces: Introduction

 The study of harmonic maps is an important topic in differential geometry which relates to many branches of mathematics.
 In the 1980s, it was known that harmonic maps from surfaces into compact symmetric spaces are closely related with integrable systems.
 An application of these techniques has lead to many new insights, see for instance \cite{Uh,DPW} and references therein.

-Harmonic maps from surfaces into non-compact symmetric spaces are of great importance as well, since such harmonic maps appear naturally in many geometric and physical problems.
+Harmonic maps from surfaces into non-compact symmetric spaces are of importance as well, since such harmonic maps appear naturally in many geometric and physical problems.
 But the study of harmonic maps into non-compact symmetric spaces is more complicated than the study of the compact case.
-In particular, globally smooth results are not so easy to come by, due to technical difficulties, specific to the non-compact case, which cause the occurrence of branch points or singularities.
+In particular, globally smooth results are not so easy to come by, due to technical difficulties, specific to the {non-compactness of the symmetric target space}, which cause the occurrence of singularities.

-In this note, we derive a ``duality theorem" for harmonic maps into non-compact symmetric spaces.
-More precisely this means that for any harmonic map into a non-compact symmetric space one can find naturally a harmonic map into a compact symmetric space which can be constructed from the same basic data (called ``potentials" in the loop group formalism).
-Locally also the inverse/converse duality theorem holds.
-The global existence holds for the case of two-spheres, which have essential contribution in the study of Willmore 2-spheres in spheres \cite{Wang-1,Wang-iso}.
-In fact the topic of this paper stems from the study of Willmore surfaces, since the conformal Gauss map of a Willmore surface is a harmonic map into some non-compact symmetric space \cite{DoWa11,DoWa12}.
-To be concrete, using this duality theorem, we can classify the conformal Gauss maps of Willmore 2-spheres by classifying all compact dual harmonic maps of these harmonic maps \cite{Wang-1}.
-This also shows how one can describe all harmonic maps of finite uniton type into non-compact symmetric spaces, the main topic of \cite{DoWa2}.
+In this note, we derive a ``duality theorem" for harmonic maps into non-compact {inner} symmetric spaces.
+More precisely this means that for any harmonic map into a non-compact inner symmetric space one can find naturally a harmonic map into a compact {inner} symmetric space which can be constructed from the same basic data (called ``potentials" in the loop group formalism).
+Locally also the {converse} duality theorem holds.

+Our first main result relates a harmonic map into a non-compact inner symmetric space to a harmonic map into a compact {inner} symmetric space as follows: